evennia/evennia/docs/sphinx/source/wiki/EvenniaDevel.rst

 much double code), as well as learn what variable names is made available (see the commands in ``gamesrc/commands/default`` for guidance).
-You can make States into CmdSets very easy - just listing the commands needed for the state in a new !CmdSet.
+You can make States into CmdSets very easy - just listing the commands needed for the state in a new CmdSet.

 Script parents are made into Typeclasses by deleting the factory function and making them inherit from a TypeClassed object (such as